 If you are in doubt about whether this applies to you, then watch the colour changing card trick video and honestly answer yourself, whether you are one of the few, who gets it…

 Bounded awareness can occur in various stages of your decision making and we like to distinguish between seeing, seeking, selecting and sharing information – or 4SI for short:

 Our ability to focus on one task is undoubtedly useful, but it can also limit our awareness of peripheral threats and opportunities in your business environment and thus your ability to craft a strategic response.

-Now, if you do not see it often, you often do not see it, but we can learn to become more aware of changes in our environment: Military personnel can be trained to scan a crowd for suspicious behaviour, leaders can hone their awareness of critical information and organizations can set up early warning signals of key environmental change.
+Now, if you do not see it often, you often do not see it, but we can learn to become more aware of changes in our environment: Military personnel can be trained to scan a crowd for suspicious behavior, leaders can hone their awareness of critical information and organizations can set up early warning signals of key environmental change.

 Error in Seeking Information

 The Challenger disaster demonstrates what can potentially happen when professional and well-meaning leaders limit their analysis and fail to seek out the most relevant information.
 It is not difficult to make the connection to the recent acquisition of Nokia, where the CEO exclaimed: “we did nothing wrong, yet we lost”.

 That said, how can we be expected to seek information which by its nature is beyond our awareness?
 The most important thing is that you are vigilant in your reflections on what information is actually relevant for the decision you must make.
 As a manager you often experience recommendations reaching your desk supported by a significant amount of data – a quick trick here is to be skeptical about the absence of contradictory evidence.